Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Medieval Times

-In 1241, the Mongols defeated the army of the Croatian-Hungarian King Bela IV and conquered all of eastern Hungary.
-The king and his family fled to Croatia, but the Mongols followed in relentless pursuit destroying everything they come across, including our present-day GWT2P regional tourist destination.
+In 1241, the Mongols defeated the army of the Croatian-Hungarian King Bela IV and subjugated all of eastern Hungary.
+The king fled with his family into Croatia, but the Mongols followed in relentless pursuit leaving behind a horrid trail of devastation and human suffering along their path from Zagreb toward Trogir and Split, including parts of our present-day GWT2P regional tourist destination (Klaić, 1982, pp. 251–252).

 Districtus de Korenica